 Saga Universal Training Corp. wishes to acknowledge the efforts of all the people who contributed to the writing, editing, and layout of this manual.
-It is our hope that this manual and the resulting training program will aide in the reduction of preventable injuries and property damage with the necessary knowledge, skills and confidence to operate powered mobile equipment safely.
+It is our hope that this manual and the resulting training program will aide in the reduction of preventable injuries and property damage with the necessary knowledge, skills and confidence to operate Mobile Equipment safely.